The Athena Center for Leadership Studies Presents Spring 2019 Leadership Labs

-The Labs and Living Room Chats are free and open to all Barnard students.
-Based on our AthenaCORE10, they are unique to Barnard and gives students an edge for success.
+The Labs are FREE and open to all Barnard students.
+Based on our AthenaCORE10, they are unique to Barnard and teach invaluable tools for success.

 Click on the link below to secure your spot!
 We will send a confirmation email and reminders.